kunmishra2599/NTUOSS-VuejsWorkshop/README.md

 firebase deploy
 ```
 And the page is live!
 Look for the link in the terminal and visit it in your browser!
+N.B, if you can't see any posts, make sure your database rules are set to `true` (Covered in Task 0).